JetBrains/amper/docs/Documentation.md

 }
 ```

-Configuration in `build.gradle*` file has precedence over `Pot.yml`.
-That means that a Gradle script can be used to tune/change the final configuration of your Pot.
+Configuration in `build.gradle*` file has precedence over `Module.yml`.
+That means that a Gradle script can be used to tune/change the final configuration of your Module Manifest.
 E.g. the following Gradle script configures the working dir and the `mainClass` property:
 ```kotlin
 application {